rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Priority:  HIGH

-:Progress: In progress (minimal requirement met)
+:Progress: Done for option (b), no automization (minimal requirement met)

 :Progress message:

 To simulate a PV, the MVS model requires following data from the end-user:

-* (Historical) specific generation profile (in kWh/kWp)
+* (Historical) Specific PV generation profile (in kWh/kWp)

-Optionally, an inverter that has specific efficiency can be connected to the PV.
+* Inverter efficiencies can be considered with an additional energyConversion asset

 :ToDo:

-To ease the data input for the end-user, more processing could be included here.
-For example, the `pvfeedinlib` could be used with following data:
+To ease the data input for the end-user, more processing could be included here (option a)).
+For example, the `pvfeedinlib` could be used to fetch the specific PV generation profiles with following data:

 * Longitude and latitude
 * Module or efficiency